 Customer Success Services are better off bundled with existing services rather than offering it as a stand-alone product.
 Now, you should review all your existing products and services bundles and find out where this new paid CS service best fits.
 For example, on a Standard Program geared towards mid-sized to large organizations, you can have a 6hrs/month CS service plus semi-annual EBRs; and, for Premium Programs, a 12hrs/month CS service plus Quarterly EBRs.
 This is along with health assessments, product reviews and rollouts, and Accelerators which include Auditing services.
 Additional learning components can also be integrated into the bundles and must increase along with the customer tier and hours of CS consultation.

-Charging for customer success is advisable in certain situations and you should be taking careful and considerable measures before launching one.
+Charging for customer success is advisable in certain situations, and you should take careful and considerable measures before launching one.
 To be successful, you will need to: